 I was thrilled to be invited on this four day trip to Eastern Idaho, sponsored by the Idaho Potato Commission.
-And because there’s so much good stuff to share with you, I plan give you the highlights of each day in a series of four posts, along with new potato recipes, too.
+I plan give you the highlights of each day in a series of four posts, along with new potato recipes, too.

 Next we visited Hoff Farms — Rainbow Ranch, Idaho — which sits on about 2,000 acres.
-The potato farm is run by James Hoff, a fourth generation Idaho potato grower, who has been involved in his family farm since he was a young kid.
-You could see the passion in James’ eyes and smile as led us through the farm, and talked with us about growing and harvesting potatoes, which by the way, are one of the most versatile whole foods on the planet.
-With a rich family history on this land, this is a guy who loves, and has great respect for what he does.
+The potato farm is run by James Hoff, a fourth generation Idaho potato grower, who has been involved in his family farm since he was a kid.
+You could see James’ passion for his work as led us through the farm, and talked with us about growing and harvesting potatoes.

 Under just the right climate conditions (about 50 degrees F), this mammoth mountain of Red Rose potatoes “sweats” here for a few weeks before being packed.
 When I entered this shed, this immense and beautiful sight of potatoes, fresh from the earth, took my breath away.
 I mean, have you ever seen such a pile — of anything?